IY-Home/java-webserver/README.md

 See `com.youfuns.webserver.demo` for full demonstrations:

-- `Basic` for a basic serverInterface
+- `Basic` for a basic server
 - `FileUploadTest` for a file upload demo
 - `HttpsTest` for HTTPS
-- `UserProfileServer` for a user registration and admin system
+- `UserProfileServer` for a full user registration and admin system with JWT
 - `Proxy` for an advanced proxy program